romba050/digital-resume-template-streamlit-Basile/AWS_Guide.md

 ```

-# Situation: I changed ONLY digital-resume/app.py.
+# Situation: I changed ONLY digital-resume.
 Here is how I implement the changes on the server

 ```bash